shreead/my-notes/homeassistant/proxmox-install.md

 # Proxmox Install
-## VM
+## Tteck Install Script
-Easiest is to do it as a VM in Proxmox using ttek script: https://tteck.github.io/Proxmox/#home-assistant-os-vm
+Easiest is to do it as a VM in Proxmox using tteck script: https://tteck.github.io/Proxmox/#home-assistant-os-vm
 ```
 bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/vm/haos-vm.sh)"